julry/FluDAG_CI/README.md

 DAGMC_CI
 =========

-Files necessary to run Continuous Integration and Test on batlab.org are contained in this repository, github.com/DAGMC-CI, master branch.
+This repo contains files necessary to run Continuous Integration and Test on batlab.org.
 There are two types of build-and-test:

 1. Pull-generated build-and-test

-When a developer generates a pull request from a feature branch to the _develop branch on github.com/DAGMC ('DAGMC') a one-off batlab build-and-test is executed using the feature branch.
+When a developer generates a pull request from a feature branch to the develop branch on github.com/DAGMC ('DAGMC') a one-off batlab build-and-test is executed using the feature branch.

 The pull-generated build-and-test ensures that developers do not check in code that has deleterious side effects.

-The auto-generated build-and-test runs under dagmcci@submit-1.batlab.org, within a subdirectory as
+These tests are auto-generated and designed to runfrom the dagmcci@submit-1.batlab.org login.

 > ./submit fludag.run-spec

-2. Nightly build-and-test
+1. Nightly build-and-test

 Nightly builds are setup manually and launched from an individual batlab account.
 The build created will be the github.com/DAGMC develop branch.